The story that changed the world.

-Liam would like to take this opportunity to thank his parents, family and friends, the fantastic teachers at Laine Theatre Arts and The Allesley School of Dance, his husband and their bulldogs Daphne and Godfrey.
+Liam would like to take this opportunity to thank his parents, family and friends, his fantastic teachers, his husband and their bulldogs, Daphne and Godfrey.
 Liam would also like to extend a special thank you to Stephen Schwartz for believing in him.

 Theatre includes: ‘Peggy Schuyler’ and ‘Maria Reynolds’ in Hamilton (Victoria Palace Theatre); ‘Vanessa’ in In The Heights (Kings Cross Theatre); ‘Dovee’ in Here Lies Love (National Theatre); ‘Ursula’ in Sweet Charity (Royal Exchange); 'Turandot' in Turandot (Regent Theatre); 'Minerva’ in From Here To Eternity (Shaftesbury Theatre); 'Girlie' in Beyond The Fence (Arts Theatre) and 'Aggie Hurley' in A Catered Affair (Jack Lyons Theatre).